 Played straight in inFAMOUS with Trish (Betty) and Sasha (Veronica) to Cole (Archie).
 He loses them both with the former's death and the latter's capture by Kessler.

-In the second game, we get another straight example with Kuo and Nix.
+In inFAMOUS 2, we get another straight example with Kuo and Nix.

 Resident Evil's Leon gets this in absolutely stupifying amounts due to the number of appearances he's made in the series and the fact that he's equal parts The Casanova and Chick Magnet.
 In RE2, he has Claire (Betty) and Ada (Veronica), although a long-lasting attraction is ultimately seen to exist between him and the latter (on the opposite side, he and Claire end up as good friends).
 In RE4, he has Ashley (Betty) and Ada (again, the Veronica), with his Mission Control Hunnigan functioning as the Cheryl at the end.
 The movie Degeneration has Claire (Betty) and Angela (Veronica).
 The only real exception to this is The Darkside Chronicles, and Manuela is shown to have a subtle crush on Leon.